 How are academic sets decided?

 Boys in the Shell year are divided into two parallel streams.
 Within these, boys are placed in a form according to their marks in the Common Entrance or Scholarship examinations.
 Mathematics, Modern Foreign Languages and Latin are taught in divisions arranged by ability.
 Whatever set they are in, all Harrovians end up with a similar number of good (I)GCSEs (normally ten).

 GCSEs and their international equivalent (IGCSEs) at the end of the Fifth Form.
 A levels at the end of the Upper Sixth, with the exception of Modern Foreign Languages, Art and History of Art, in which boys sit Pre-U examinations.

 What subjects can boys take for GCSE?

 In the Remove and Fifth Form, like the Shell year, boys continue to study core subjects of English, Mathematics and at least two of the three sciences.
 They must also continue with at least one Modern Language (French, German, Italian, Japanese, Mandarin, Russian and/or Spanish) and also choose four additional subjects from Ancient History, Art, Astronomy, Classical Greek, Computer Science, Drama, Design & Technology, Geography, History, Latin, Music, Physical Education and Theology & Philosophy.

 What subjects does the School offer in the Sixth Form?

-Ancient History; Art; Biology; Chemistry; Design & Technology, Product Design; Drama & Theatre; Economics; Business; English Literature; Geography; History; History of Art; Latin and Classical Greek; Mathematics/Further Mathematics; Modern Languages; Music; Music Technology; Photography; Physics; Politics; Statistics; Theology & Philosophy; and Sports Science.
+Ancient History; Art; Biology; Chemistry; Classical Greek; Design & Technology, Product Design; Drama & Theatre Studies; Economics; Business; English Literature; Geography; History; History of Art; Latin; Mathematics/Further Mathematics; Modern Languages; Music; Music Technology; Photography; Physics; Politics; Statistics; Theology & Philosophy; and Sports Science.